mapbox/raster-tile-query/README.md

 :warning: **This project is a proof of concept and not intended for production use.** :warning:

-If you are looking to just get pixel values from an image, we recommend using [Node Mapnik](http://mapnik.org/documentation/node-mapnik/) directly instead of this library.
+If you are looking to just get pixel values from an image, we recommend using [Node Mapnik](http://mapnik.org/documentation/node-mapnik/) and [sphericalmercator](https://github.com/mapbox/sphericalmercator) directly instead of this library.
 This is explained below.

-In order to query raster tiles are particular longitudes and latitudes, you'll need to know the X, Y, an Z values of your image tile to be able to interpolate which relative pixel to get information from.
-This is generally found in the request URL of your tile like this tile URL below with values Z: `3`, X: `2`, Y: `3`:
+To query raster tiles at particular longitudes and latitudes, you'll need to know the X, Y, Z, and pixel size of your image tile to be able to interpolate which relative pixel to get information from.
+XYZ info is generally found in the request URL of your tile like this:

 ```
 https://api.mapbox.com/v4/mapbox.streets/3/2/3.png?access_token={token}